 Figure W6C provides an excellent aerial view looking toward the back of the Caframo factory about 1964, shortly after the addition of the office portion of the building at the top of the image.
 Note the impression on the back of the largest building, the warehouse.
 As mentioned earlier, this building was the cement works powerhouse and the impression on the back is the outline of where the cement works boilerhouse once stood.
 Note also the foundations remaining at the left-bottom and left-top portions of the photo.

 Figure W6C: Caframo Ltd. Factory (former Crown Portland Cement Co. buildings) - about 1964.

-Having celebrated its fiftieth anniversary in 2005, Caframo still produces products such as household fans, humidifiers and industrial mixers.
-The remains of its predecessor, the largest factory ever constructed in Wiarton, lie crumbled on top of what was once the world's longest conveyor belt.
+Having celebrated its sixtieth anniversary in 2015, Caframo still produces products such as household fans, humidifiers and industrial mixers.
+All of this is done within the remains of its predecessor, the largest factory ever constructed in Wiarton, the Wiarton Cement Works.
+Other remains of the cement works lie crumbled on top of what was once the world's longest conveyor belt.
 These remains provided the vantage point for Figure W6D.

 Figure W6D: Caframo Ltd. Factory from the pier (former Crown Portland Cement Co. buildings) - 2004.

 The story of the Wiarton Cement Works is one of extremes...from state-of-the-art to closure in 10 short years.
-Today's Caframo factory has now operated five times as long as its predecessor (perhaps a testament to better business decisions), but physically remains only an echo of the behemoth that once stood in its place.
+Today's Caframo factory has now operated over six times as long as its predecessor, all while harkening back to the behemoth that once stood in its place.

 The ambitions of 1901 have long disappeared, but as the Wiarton Echo predicted so many years ago, generation after generation continue to gaze at the walls that were seemingly build for eternity.